EchterAlsFake/PHUB/docs/source/guides/pkg-usage.rst

 .. warning::

-  Turning on repulsiveness can make PHUB open more requests that you might actually need.
+  Turning on recursion can make PHUB open more requests that you might actually need.
 Make sure you specify only the keys you need when using it.